 EU antitrust regulators clear EssilorLuxottica's $8.5 bln GrandVision buy

+Repeats earlier story correcting number of stores to be sold off in paragraphs 1 and 3

-BRUSSELS, March 23 (Reuters) - EU antitrust regulators on Tuesday cleared with conditions EssilorLuxottica's ESLX.PA 7.2-billion-euro ($8.5 billion) buy of GrandVision GVNV.AS after the Ray-Ban maker agreed to sell more than 400 stores in three countries to address competition concerns.
+BRUSSELS, March 23 (Reuters) - EU antitrust regulators on Tuesday cleared with conditions EssilorLuxottica's ESLX.PA 7.2 billion euro ($8.5 billion) buy of GrandVision GVNV.AS after the Ray-Ban maker agreed to sell more than 300 stores in three countries to address competition concerns.

 Formed in 2018 from the merger of French lens manufacturer Essilor and Italian spectacles maker, EssilorLuxottica also makes eyewear for luxury brands such as Chanel, Prada and Versace.